 The Company determines the appropriate classification of its investments in marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for its marketable securities as available-for-sale.
 After consideration of the Company's risk versus reward objectives and liquidity requirements, the Company may sell these securities prior to their stated maturities.
-As the Company views these securities as available to support current operations, the Company classifies highly liquid securities with original maturities greater than three months at the time of purchase as short-term marketable securities and those with original maturities greater than twelve months at the time of purchase as long-term marketable securities.
-Unrealized gains and losses on available for sale marketable securities, which consist of debt securities, if any, are excluded from earnings and are reported as a component of accumulated other comprehensive income (loss).
+As the Company views these securities as available to support current operations, the Company classifies highly liquid securities with original maturities greater than three months at the time of purchase, and remaining maturities of less than one year, as short-term marketable securities and those with remaining maturities greater than twelve months as long-term marketable securities on the consolidated balance sheets.
+These securities are carried at fair value as determined based upon quoted market prices or pricing models for similar securities.
+Unrealized gains and losses on available for sale marketable securities, which consist of debt securities, if any, are excluded from earnings and are reported as a component of other comprehensive income (loss).
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income on the consolidated statements of operations and comprehensive loss.
 Realized gains and losses, if any, on available-for-sale securities are included in other income (expense), net.
 The cost of securities sold is based on the specific identification method.
-Interest and dividends on securities classified as available-for-sale are included in interest income of December 31, 2022 and 2021.
+Interest and dividends on securities classified as available-for-sale are included in interest income.